wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 cellular states and reactions to perturbations, there are a number of important limitations:

-- Experimental cost: omics devices are often expensive to acquire, and each experiment requires labor and consumables
+- Cost: omics devices are often expensive to acquire, and each experiment requires labor and consumables.
+Experimental costs (time, money) are therefore often limiting, especially when studying multiple omics levels or investigating the effects of all combinations of interventions.
-- Technical noise: all measurements technologies come with inherent variation and measurement noise
-- Biological variation: different cells, organs or individuals will differ in their biological state and make-up
-- Bias and coverage: most omics technologies are most efficient (or even only work) for measuring specific types of molecules or interactions

-%#%	Moreover, omics measurements are often indirect, measuring the effects of certain molecules or interactions through other readouts (for example, by imaging fluorescent markers, or by translating RNA to DNA for subsequent sequencing) or measuring only parts of molecules.
+- Technical noise: all measurements come with inherent variation and measurement noise.
+Moreover, omics measurements are often indirect, measuring the effects of certain molecules or interactions through other readouts (for example, by imaging fluorescent markers, or by translating RNA to DNA for subsequent sequencing) or measuring only parts of molecules.
 Such technologies require steps in data analysis to translate the measurements back to what we actually wanted to measure, which also introduces noise.
-%#% when studying the effect of a mutation or intervention by comparing two samples, ideally all other biological circumstances should be identical.
+- Biological variation: when studying the effect of a mutation or intervention by comparing two samples, ideally all other biological circumstances should be identical.
 In practice, cells are dynamic (e.g., cell cycle) and sensitive to environmental influence.
-Similarly, molecule levels and interactions are dynamic: molecules are produced, transported, modified, and degraded continuously, and a measurement at a specific time point is only a snapshot.
+Similarly, molecule levels and interactions are
+  dynamics: molecules are produced, transported, modified, and degraded continuously, and a measurement at a specific time point is only a snapshot.
-%#%, or work best for certain ranges of levels.
+- Bias and coverage: most omics technologies are most efficient for measuring specific types of molecules or interactions, or work best for certain ranges of levels.
 It is often also hard to take the many different functional forms of a molecule, such as modified proteins, into account.
   Some technologies are even limited to measuring a subset of all possible molecules or interactions.
 This means that care must be taken when analyzing the resulting data; in particular, _not_ measuring something does not mean it is not there.

-Typically, functional genomics experiments involve studying the effect of genetic variation on certain omics levels.
+Typically, functional genomics experiments then involve studying the effect of genetic variation on certain omics levels.
 Such variation can be natural, for example comparing omics data measured on two organisms with known (limited) genetic differences due to evolution.
+It can also be experimentally introduced, for example by:

+- changing the environment (temperature, nutrients, drugs, etc.).
+- introducing small mutations in the DNA sequence.
+- knocking out genes (ensuring they are no longer expressed).
+- knocking down genes (removing the transcripts).
+- knocking in genes (introducing new genes).
-It can also be experimentally introduced, for example bychanging the environment (temperature, nutrients, drugs, etc.), introducing small mutations in the DNA sequence, knocking out genes, introducing new genes etc.  The effects of such interventions at a specific omics level then provide information on the function of the manipulated gene(s).

-%@% Ideally we would measure different omics levels at the same time (multi-omics) and even in the same sample (paired omics), but this is often experimentally too complex and costly.
+The effects of such interventions at a specific omics level then provide information on the function of the manipulated gene(s).
+Ideally we would measure different omics levels at the same time (multi-omics) and even in the same sample (paired omics), but this is often experimentally too complex and costly.
 Some omics technologies are more acccessible than others, in terms of cost, data quality, and interpretation and are therefore most widely used - in particular, gene expression levels (transcriptomics) are often measured and assumed to reflect the overall state of a cell.
 However, as discussed [below](Week5_omics), we should be careful with this.

+---

 #### From functional genomics to systems biology